meanderinghuman/AgriRecoNet/README.md

 Gradient Boosting	99.09
 Decision Tree	98.73
 Artificial Neural Network (ANN)	98.18
-SVM	98.00
+Support Vector Machine (SVM)	98.00
 Logistic Regression	97.27
-KNN	95.82
+K-Nearest Neighbors (KNN)	95.82

+Export to Sheets
-📈 Evaluation
+Evaluation is performed using:

-Accuracy, F1 (macro/weighted as configured)
+Accuracy Score

+F1 Score (Macro/Weighted)

 Confusion Matrix

-ROC / AUC (one-vs-rest for multi-class)
+ROC / AUC Curves (One-vs-Rest for multi-class classification)

-🗂️ Repo Structure
+🗂️ Repository Structure
-Copy
-Edit
 AgriRecoNet/
-├─ AgriRecoNet.ipynb
+├── AgriRecoNet.ipynb
-├─ requirements.txt
+├── requirements.txt
-├─ .gitignore
+├── .gitignore
-└─ README.md
+└── README.md
+🧭 Roadmap
+Future enhancements planned for this project:

+[ ] Implement hyperparameter tuning sweeps (Optuna/Scikit-Optimize).

+[ ] Integrate cross-validation with stratification for more robust evaluation.

+[ ] Add model explainability using SHAP across all models.

+[ ] Create a script to export the best-performing model as a saved artifact for deployment.

+📌 Notes
+TensorFlow Errors: If you encounter GPU errors with TensorFlow, try running on a CPU or ensure you have the correct CUDA/cuDNN versions installed for your hardware.

+XGBoost: This library is optional.
+If you face installation issues, you can comment out the XGBoost-related cells in the notebook.

 🔑 Keywords
-agriculture machine learning, crop recommendation, soil nutrients, nitrogen phosphorous potassium, pH, rainfall, temperature, humidity, XGBoost, Random Forest, SVM, KNN, ANN, TensorFlow, Keras, SHAP, EDA, classification
+agriculture machine learning, crop recommendation, soil nutrients, nitrogen, phosphorous, potassium, pH, rainfall, temperature, humidity, XGBoost, Random Forest, SVM, KNN, ANN, TensorFlow, Keras, EDA, classification.

-📌 Notes
-If you run into GPU errors with TensorFlow, switch to CPU or install the appropriate CUDA/cuDNN combo.

-XGBoost is optional; you can comment it out if installation is an issue on your machine.

-🧭 Roadmap
-Hyperparameter sweeps (Optuna/Scikit-Optimize)

-Cross-validation with stratification

-Model explainability (SHAP) across all models

-Export best model as a saved artifact